opea-project/GenAIExamples/VideoQnA/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of videoragqna on Xeon
+# Build Mega Service of videoqna on Xeon

-This document outlines the deployment process for a videoragqna application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
+This document outlines the deployment process for a videoqna application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`, and `lvm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.

-VideoRAGQnA is a pipeline that retrieves video based on provided user prompt.
+VideoQnA is a pipeline that retrieves video based on provided user prompt.
 It uses only the video embeddings to perform vector similarity search in Intel's VDMS vector database and performs all operations on Intel Xeon CPU.
 The pipeline supports long form videos and time-based search.

 ## 🚀 Port used for the microservices